DevavratSinghBisht/ARGS/README.md

-# ARGS
-ARGS (Automated Report Generation and Suggestion) is an AI-powered tool for generating structured respiratory health reports and recommending relevant findings from similar clinical studies.
-Designed for healthcare professionals, ARGS streamlines medical reporting and supports data-driven decision-making.
+# Automated Report Generation and Suggestion (ARGS)
+ARGS is an intelligent reporting system that automates the generation of clinical summaries from patient data while surfacing relevant research insights.
+It combines NLP-driven report templates with a semantic search engine to assist physicians in making informed decisions faster.

+## Current Applications:
+1. Respiratory Reports and Study Suggestion